ShrRa/interpython_hpc/_episodes/12-code-examples.md

 Since C programming is not a prerequisite for this workshop, let's break down the parallel loop code in detail.

-## Overview
+## Code Breakdown

 The code demonstrates how to run a loop in parallel using multiple CPU cores with OpenMP.

-## Code Breakdown

 ### 1. Header Inclusion
 ```c